kevinkhill/php-duration/README.md

 OR
 written as human readable or abbreviated time, such as 6m21s for 6 minutes and 21 seconds.

-Both can be converted into seconds for easy storage into a database.
+Both can be converted into seconds and minutes for easy storage into a database.

 Seconds, colon separated, abbreviated, all three can be parsed and interchanged.
  - supports hours, minutes, and seconds